 There are several policies and solutions you could implement to reduce cost:

 - Personal use policy – Consider charging drivers for personal use of company assets based on total cost of ownership and average vehicle utilization.

 - Telematics solutions – A telematics program can lower costs by managing driver behavior and optimizing routes while improving productivity and reducing risk.

 - Fuel purchasing policy – Restrict your fuel cards to only fuel purchases to save cost and monitor expenses.

-- Preventative maintenance policy – Successful preventative maintenance means you’ll have less catastrophes to deal with in the future.
+- Preventative maintenance policy – Successful preventative fleet maintenance means you’ll have less catastrophes to deal with in the future.

 For more information about strategies for reducing fleet cost, download our tip sheet below.